-Principal Investigator: Boris Shklovskii (IRG-2)
+Boris Shklovskii (IRG-2)

-Principal Investigator: David Flannigan (seed)
+David Flannigan (seed)

-Principal Investigators: James Johns (Seed)
+James Johns (seed)

-Principal Investigators: Marc Hillmyer (IRG-3)
+Marc Hillmyer (IRG-3)

 Glassy thermosets, such as epoxy, are brittle and lack the mechanical toughness needed for many applications.
-This work demonstrates that dispersing small amounts of nanoscale micelles of poly(ethylene-propylene)-b-poly(ethylene-oxide) (OP) diblock copolymer (5 wt%) and amine modified graphene (GA) (0.04 wt%) to an epoxy results in an unprecedented 20-fold increase in the strain energy release rate (GIc), a measure of toughness.
+This work demonstrates that dispersing small amounts of nanoscale micelles of poly(ethylene-alt-propylene)-b-poly(ethyleneoxide) (OP) diblock copolymer (5 wt%) and amine modified graphene (GA) (0.04 wt%) to an epoxy results in an unprecedented 20-fold increase in the strain energy release rate (GIc), a measure of toughness.
 Remarkably, the improvement is multiplicative: graphene addition boosts the GIc of block copolymer modified epoxy by 1.8 times, the same increase noted for its addition to the neat epoxy material.
 Future work will focus on the underlying toughening mechanisms and the properties of composite coatings.

-Principal Investigators: Allen Goldman (IRG-1) and Javier Garcia-Barriocanal
+Allen Goldman (IRG-1)

 In 2015, the University of Minnesota MRSEC expanded its American Indian Outreach activities with the inaugural American Indian Visit Day.
 On November 7, 2015, 270 American Indian middle and high school students were invited to UMN for a day of activities to introduce opportunities in STEM available at UMN.
 The students participated in hands on activities presented by each of the three MRSEC IRGs exposing them to research in multiple science and engineering fields.
 Additionally, the students toured campus cultural offices and heard from American Indian student and alumni speakers.
 Students also participated in a college application workshop and were able submit applications to UMN on site at no cost.